Siberian Jays in Sweden

 The past years I’ve been working on a project for a new lecture: “from Taiga to Pack Ice“.
 For this lecture, I had enough pictures of the tundra and the pack ice, made on my trips to Spitsbergen, but I was still missing some taiga pictures.
 This was one of the reasons for my trip earlier this year to Finland, but I needed more.
-I needed some general taiga pictures and would love to have pictures of a Moose and of Siberian Jays.
-In my previous visits to Sweden I had seen a few Moose but never managed to get good pictures (not in the digital era at least).
+I needed some general taiga pictures and would love to have images of a Moose and Siberian Jays.
+In my previous visits to Sweden, I had seen a few Moose but never managed to get good pictures (not in the digital era at least).
 The same was true for Siberian Jays.
-Together with Ingvar I came up with a plan to visit Fulufjallet NP on the border with Norway.
-This national park consists of a huge old growth forest with a plateau in the middle.
+Together with Ingvar, I came up with a plan to visit Fulufjallet NP on the border with Norway.
+This national park consists of a vast old-growth forest with a plateau in the middle.
 I’ve been there twice before, once hiking on the plateau, once after we returned from Dovrefjell for our Muskoxentrip.
 This time I would go in summer and spent the most time in the forest.
 The first days Ingvar would join me, the last two I would be on my own.

-After a while the birds left and with the rain we couldn’t make decent pictures anyhow.
+After a while, the birds left and with the rain, we couldn’t make decent pictures anyhow.
 We decided to drive around through the forest for a bit in the hope to find a Moose.
 We ended up in Gäljån, a part of Fulufjället NP where a whole forest got flooded and partly washed away by a great flood in 1997.
-It was really nice to see all the lichen in the forest and all the dead trees were scattered everywhere, slowly being retaken by nature.
-After we followed the nature trail there, we went back to the car and continued driving around in search for Moose and grouses.
+It was nice to see all the lichen in the woods and all the dead trees were scattered everywhere, slowly being retaken by nature.
+After we followed the nature trail there, we went back to the car and continued driving around in search of Moose and grouses.